PrismarineJS/mineflayer/docs/api.md

 ```js
 const cow = bot.nearestEntity(entity => entity.name.toLowerCase() === 'cow') // we use .toLowercase() because in 1.8 cow was capitalized, for newer versions that can be ommitted
 ```

+Return the nearest entity to the bot, matching the function (default to all entities).
+Return null if no entity is found.

+#### bot.requestStatistics()

+This function returns a `Promise`, with `object` filled by statistics.

 ### Methods